 The zoom and manual focus rings operate in a smooth fashion, with just the right amount of resistance to feel your way to an ideal setting.
 The zoom ring also turns in a clockwise rotation, with the focus ring moving anticlockwise.
 Not a big hurdle, just something to initially get used to.

 One thing to mention is that this lens can’t really be used on a full-frame camera, as it will suffer from very heavy vignetting.
-This can be removed in software, but it’s advisable to stick to using this lens on crop bodies or engaging crop mode if this lens is to be used on the likes of a Nikon D3300.
+This can be removed in post, but it’s advisable to stick to using this lens on crop bodies or engaging crop mode if this lens is to be used on the likes of a Nikon D3300.

 Autofocus on this lens is quick and quiet, thanks to the hypersonic motor.
 The lens also has an integrated focus motor, which means that it will work on older, entry-level cameras, making it great for reverse compatibility.

-In general, the Sigma would lock into focus just fine when using single-point AF but can trip up from time to time with multipoint focus.
-The same can be said in low light conditions, which could mean that the lens needs a firmware upgrade and check for each particular camera body.
+In general, the Sigma would lock into focus just fine when using single-point AF but can trip up from time to time with multi-point focus.
+The same can be said in low-light conditions, which could mean that the lens needs a firmware upgrade and check for each particular camera body.
 A simple workaround is the focus and recompose method, but it’s not ideal when you accidentally miss a shot.

 As for overall sharpness, it was a pleasant surprise to see how sharp this lens is at the widest focal length and aperture.
-At 18mm and f/1.8 sharpness is a touch softer than at f/2.8, but its at f/2.8 sharpness hits its zenith, which is extremely good as many zooms need f/4 and above for ultimate sharpness.
+At 18mm and f/1.8 sharpness is a touch softer than at f/2.8, but it’s at f/2.8 sharpness hits its zenith, which is extremely good as many zooms need f/4 and above for ultimate sharpness.

 The same goes in the middle of the range at 24mm, where f/2.8 provides the sharpest results.
 At 35mm, center sharpness drops a little, but there seems to be an overall balance in sharpness at this end of the focal range.
 Basically, a very good performer indeed.